Friday, January 27, 2012

 Juice of 1 large lemon or lime

-2 cloves ( or more) fresh garlic pressed
+1 clove (or more) fresh garlic pressed

-salt to taste ( we did not use any)
+Salt to taste (we did not use any)

 If you like things hot, add red pepper flakes